TLC: Tables, Ladders & Chairs (2018): Raw

 The McMahon Family (Vince McMahon, Stephanie McMahon, Shane McMahon, and Triple H) opened the following night's Raw, stating the family would now be running both Raw and SmackDown as a unit with no general managers.
 Baron Corbin confronted the McMahons to have another chance to become the Raw General Manager.
 Triple H said that if he could defeat Kurt Angle with guest referee Heath Slater, then he could become the Raw General Manager.
 Mid-match, however, Triple H added Bobby Roode, Chad Gable, and Apollo Crews to make it a 4-on-1 handicap match that Corbin lost, definitively ruling him out of the position.

 New Intercontinental Champion Dean Ambrose said Ambrose took the title from Seth Rollins, but would not stop there.
 Ambrose called out Rollins, who did not appear, and then issued an open challenge for the title, which was answered by Tyler Breeze.
 After defeating Breeze, Ambrose was attacked by a member of his SWAT team, who revealed himself as Rollins.

 Raw Women's Champion Ronda Rousey said she delivered what she promised in regard to her actions at TLC against Nia Jax, Charlotte Flair, and Becky Lynch.
 Rousey then issued an open challenge.
 All the women wanted a shot, so Stephanie McMahon scheduled an eight-woman gauntlet match to determine Rousey's challenger for the following week, which was won by Natalya.
 Natalya, however, lost her championship match to Rousey.

 After a backstage confrontation between Finn Bálor and Dolph Ziggler at TLC, a match between the two on the following night's Raw ended in a no-contest after Drew McIntyre interfered and attacked both men.
 A triple threat match between the three was won by Bálor the following week.

-Bobby Lashley and Elias had a rematch on the December 24 episode of Raw in a Miracle on 34th Street Match, which was won by Elias.
+Bobby Lashley and Elias had a rematch on the December 24 episode of Raw in a Miracle on 34th Street Fight match, which was won by Elias.